Toning Up for Your Boudoir Photo Shoot: A Complete Guide

 Cardio improves heart health but doesn’t sculpt visual tone that you’ll see in your boudoir photos.
 If you have limited time, skip cardio and prioritize strength training.

-Pro Tip: If you have limited time to work out, prioritize squats and deadlifts—these exercises visually tone your lower body the faster than any other exercise.
+Pro Tip: If you have limited time to work out, prioritize squats and deadlifts—these exercises visually tone your lower body faster than any other exercise.
 To learn more about toning your butt for your photo shoot, this post will give you a good blueprint to follow in anticipation of your session.

 Why Mobility Matters for Your Photos